Pranyub/mitre-ectf-2023/documentation/design_doc.md

 Nonce generation:

 We plan on having two nonces in our messages.
 This will prevent an attacker from capturing one conversation and replaying it later (as per SR3).
-Only `hello` packets can reset a nonce.
+Only `key_ex` packets can reset a nonce.
 When a client begins a conversation, they will only send one nonce, their own randomly generated number.
 The server will take that, save it, and send another with the nonce of the client and their nonce (see Message data structure).
 After that, the client saves the server Nonce and continues the conversation as usual.
 Devices will discard their nonce when either the messages get discarded or when the conversation ends.